vadimso/solaredge/README.md

  planned before use ansible to add nodes to es cluster

-Install ANSIBLE  on local VM and use ansible playbook to install filebeat on nginx
+Install ANSIBLE  on local VM and use ansible playbook to install filebeat on nginx container